 Jordi Cruz has taken Angle from Bages to C/Aragó.
-Like he says, it is a garden-variety restaurant with a Michelin star, meaning you can have a set lunch menu that gives you great value for money with high-quality cuisine.
-They use good local produce, like roasted guinea fowl with foie gras, and oriental touches as well.
-Examples of Cruz's imagination and undisputed creativity include, lemon fish ceviche with grated cucumber and cherries.
+Like he says, it's a garden-variety restaurant with a Michelin star, meaning you can have a set lunch menu that gives you great value for money and features high-quality cuisine.
+They use good local produce, like roasted guinea fowl with foie gras, and Eastern touches as well.
+An example of Cruz's imagination and undisputed creativity is the lemon fish ceviche with grated cucumber and cherries.

-New haute cuisine with distinct Catalan influences and beautiful desserts, all presented impeccably.
+New haute cuisine with distinct Catalan influences and beautiful desserts, all with impeccable presentation.
 How does chef Mey Hofmann's calamari with Catalan blood sausage and praline sauce sound?
 The late chef herself called it 'simple and not overthought', with the praline sauce making an unexpected appearance.
-The squid are stuffed with the sausage, which was previously heated in the microwave in order to soften it up, the not-quite-boiled praline sauce is added, and then it's grilled.
+The squid are stuffed with the sausage, which is previously heated to soften it up, the not-quite-boiled praline sauce is added, and then it's grilled.
 The result is fantastically crunchy and quite the combination.